 Grungust.
 His easy-going, ladies man attitude hides his competence as a skilled pilot.

-Irm's a different person in Super Robot Wars Alpha
+Irm is a slightly different person in Alpha

-, he's much younger and fulfills the archetype of the calm, cool Handsome Lech
+, he was the default archetype of the calm, cool Handsome Lech

 - Bragging Theme Tune: Grungust Zan!!
 Unfortunately, we're still waiting for it to actually appear in the games, Banpresto.

-- Can't Catch Up: The Grungust isn't the monster it was back in Original Generation when the sequel was released, mostly due to it being overshadowed by other super robots like the Dynamic General Guardians and the Choukijin.
+- Can't Catch Up: The Grungust isn't the monster it was back in Original Generation once Original Generation 2 rolls around, mostly due to it being overshadowed by other super robots like the Dynamic General Guardians and the Choukijin.
 Fortunately, Irm redesigns the Grungust just in time for the Second Original Generation into the Grungust Kai ("Custom") from Alpha, which subverts this and puts it back onto one of the top units early in the game.

-- Captain Ersatz: Irm and the Grungust have a few similarities with Banjou Haran and the Daitarn 3, particularly in Original Generation.
+- Captain Ersatz: Particularly in Original Generation, Irm and the Grungust have a few similarities with Banjou Haran and the Daitarn 3, and he ends up fulfilling a few of the narrative roles that Banjou often takes up in his many SRW appearances (but can't do in Original Generation, for obvious reasons).
 However, the Grungust's Chest Blaster, Eye Beams and Rocket Punch are more comparable to Mazinger Z.

 - Chest Blaster: Grungust's "Final Beam" and Grungust Kai's "Ultimate Beam"

 - Chivalrous Pervert: He'll hit on many girls, but he's got a lot of standards in "hitting".
 For instance, he doesn't hit on girls that are crying on either the outside or inside, as proven with this regarding Tytti Noorbuck when she's in a near Heroic BSOD after recovering the Zamzeed in the Second Original Generation.